zijuncheng/wine/README.md

 # Wine Recommendation Based on Flavors

 What's the best substitute for a particular bottle?
 This is perhaps one of the most asked questions when people do wine shopping.
-While it is agreed upon that a 2009 red-blend from Margaux is a true gem, it certainly has a price to match.
+While it is true that a 2009 red-blend from Margaux could very likely be a true gem, but it certainly has a price to match.
 Many people might sought a more affordable alternative: perhaps a vintage wine from a later year in the same chateau, a red-blend from the same year but a less prestiged area such as Pays D'oc, or a bottle from a completely different continent that has a similar taste.
 This exploratory project provides a solution where an appropriate substitute is determined by multiple factors: appellations, grape variety, country and most importantly, its taste.

 Consider the following vineyard:

 <img src="pics/red_origin.jpg" align="center" style="height: 200px"/>

-The closest substitute of their 2012 productions --'Elyse 2012 Morisoli Vineyard Zinfandel (Rutherford)'.-- is the following
+The closest substitute of their 2012 productions --'Elyse 2012 Morisoli Vineyard Zinfandel (Rutherford)'.-- is the following according to the algorithm:

 | <img src="pics/red1.jpg" align="center" style="height: 200px"/>        | <img src="pics/red2.jpg" align="center" style="height: 200px"/>            |<img src="pics/red3.jpg" align="center" style="height: 200px"/> |<img src="pics/red4.jpg" align="center" style="height: 200px"/> |
 | --- |---| --- | --- |